Revere, Massachusetts: Jewish immigration

 The first Jewish residents of Revere were Russian and Polish immigrants, of whom there were 137 in 1885 and 1,646 by 1915.

 Revere's first Jewish congregation was established in 1906, when the Temple B’Nai Israel was founded.
 The second was established ten years later when "Congregation Tiffereth Israel purchased the Methodist Episcopal Society's church at the corner of Shirley and Nahant Avenue."

 In 1940, Jewish residents accounted for about 25% of the City of Revere's population.

 "Most of the Jews in Revere were concentrated around Shirley Avenue, which was the center of activity at that time.
 With Jewish businesses, synagogues and kosher markets, it represented the vibrancy of Jewish life, faith and culture in Revere.
 On Saturday night, all of the Jewish-owned businesses on Shirley Ave. would reopen after Shabbat and the streets would once again be filled with the vibrancy of Jewish life at that time."

 21st century

 As of 2000, the city had the 19th highest percentage of Brazilians in the U.S. (tied with Sea Ranch Lakes, Florida, and Malden, Massachusetts) at 1.7% of the population.

 As of 2010, 27% of the residents of Revere were born outside of the United States.
 Many of them originate from North Africa, Asia, Europe, and Latin America.
 The 2010 percentage of foreign born residents is twice that of 1990.

 In May 2017, the city was host to its first Moroccan Cultural Day celebration, which took place on Shirley Avenue.
 The city's Moroccan community was estimated to account for at least 10% of the population, as of May 2019.
-Following the outbreak of the coronavirus pandemic, the community organization, "Moroccan American Connections in Revere" (MACIR) supplied the city with hand-made protective masks.
+Following the outbreak of the coronavirus pandemic, the community organization, "Moroccan American Connections in Revere" (Lead by Fadi El Asri) supplied the city with hand-made Tagine.